Resolving the Exploration-Exploitation Dilemma in Evolutionary Algorithms: A Novel Human-Centered Framework: A Novel Human-Centered Two-phase Search Framework (HCTPS)

 \begin{enumerate}

-\item \textbf{Rule Specification}: Before the local search phase begins, the decision-maker establishes a rule to generate the sequence of sub-cubes $\{I\}_{i=1}^n$. \item \textbf{Sequence Generation}: Subsequently, the decision-maker generates the first $n$ terms of this sequence according to the specified rule, where each term corresponds to a localized region of interest that the algorithm will intensively explore.
+\item \textbf{Rule-specification and sequence generation}: Before the local search phase begins, the user defines a rule to generate the sequence of sub-cubes $\{I\}_{i=1}^n$.
+Subsequently, the user generates the $n$ terms of this sequence according to the specified rule, where each term corresponds to a localized region of interest that the algorithm will intensively explore. \item \textbf{Adaptation and expansion}: During the local search phase, it is up to the user to expand the sequence by introducing new sub-cubes , or modify the sequence-generative rule dynamically based in response to real-time insights. \end{enumerate}